aragon/aragon-wiki/docs/documentation/Development_Plan.md

 **Improved budgeting and accounting**

-Organizations will be in itself the organization's bank account.
+Organizations will be in itself the organization's _bank account_.

 **Dividends**